Skip to main content

 If you don’t have creative ready, CTV requires video (15s or 30s spots).
 If you don’t have video assets and don’t have budget to produce them, the platform doesn’t matter.
 Some platforms offer creative services or templates, but quality varies.

-If you can’t measure results, running CTV without website tracking, CRM integration, or some form of attribution means you’re spending blind.
+If you can’t measure results, running CTV without website tracking or some form of attribution means you’re spending blind.
 Set up measurement first, then test CTV.

 If your target audience is too small, B2B campaigns targeting fewer than 100 accounts may not generate enough matched reach for CTV to be viable.
-CRM match rates run 40-70%, so 100 accounts might yield 40-70 targetable households.
-That’s thin for a meaningful campaign.
+Match rates vary based on data quality and list size.
+If your target list is small, you may not generate enough matched reach for CTV to be viable.

 The Practical Takeaway